 How do you compete against the most revered war movie of all time?
 That is the problem the 1979 version has had ever since it came out.
 This is unfair because this version was simply an attempt to bring the classic war novel to a new generation.
 A generation that was not keen on watching an old black and white movie.
 It also was an attempt to bring the story to television.
 When you consider the goals and don’t hold it to impossible standards, it is actually a very worthy interpretation of the book.
 All of the scenes in the movie are straight from the novel and faithful to it.
 Much of the dialogue is straight from the book.
 No characters are added and the ones that appear are well developed.
 The members of the squad are individuals and are fleshed out.
 Obviously, Paul dominates, but it is a true ensemble effort.
 Paul’s arc from naïve recruit to cynical veteran is powerful and reflects one of the novels main themes.
 Note that Paul declines to smoke cigarettes throughout the movie, but in the final scene he has taken up the habit.
 Richard Thomas is outstanding and deserves more credit for his acting than he got.
 Many forget that he played two of the most iconic characters in war novel history since he also starred in the remake of “The Red Badge of Courage” (1974).
 (This movie is one of my great white whales as it is exceedingly hard to find.)
 The cast is uniformly strong with Ernest Borgnine outstanding as Kat and Ian Holm bringing gravitas to Himmelstoss.
 Borgnine was nominated for a Best Supporting Actor Emmy, as was Patricia Neal as Paul’s mother.
 You can justify all you want the silent movie histrionics of the original film, but this version has no cringeworthy performances.

 Because of the nature of it being a made for TV movie, the combat scenes are not epic.
 However, people forget that the novel does not emphasize battles.
 Probably the most important scene in the book is Paul’s encounter with Pierre Duval in the shell crater.
 This movie handles that scene perfectly.
 Watch it and tell me Thomas is not Paul Baumer brought to life.
+No one can seriously claim that the scene in the original is better.
 The effects are fine with the explosions and the sound effects showing a fidelity to war on the Western Front.
 A lot of effort went into the exteriors and interiors.
 The dugouts are claustrophobic and no man’s land is cratered.
 The bombed-out villages contrast to the untouched home front locations.
 Allyn Ferguson’s score is used sparingly and does not try to steer the audience’s emotions.

 It is hard to imagine that the new “All Quiet…” (starring Daniel Radcliffe) will be superior to this version.
 It is due in 2018 so we have some time to get used to the idea.
 Harry Potter’s casting is similar to the casting of John Boy Walton, so it could work out in spite of doubts.
 However, I am not hopeful for the script due to the fact that the writer-producers have proclaimed that it will be a Hollywood epic and they are adding new story-lines.
 One of the strengths of the 1979 version is its faithfulness to the original and to the book.
 Although I strongly recommend reading the book (as I have several times), the 1979 version is a great alternative for you non-readers.
 Give it a chance.
 Keep an open mind.
 It is possible for a remake to be decent, albeit rare.
 “The Thing” comes to mind.
 Ironically, that remake has about the same death toll as “All Quiet…”